Being Ari Gold

 So I endured, for years, the idiotic question - Haha dude are you named after Entourage?

-Or when I reached out for work in the film world, people would hang up after barking: Shut up, that’s not your name.
+Or when I reached out for work in the film world, people would hang up after barking: Shut up, that’s not your real name.
+Or when fans attempted to support my first movie, Adventures of Power (which Adrian and I were in), they’d be told Shut up, that’s not a real movie.

 Creative Voodoo Revenge